Sacramento River thru Box Canyon

 6.2

 Access point at first road bridge.
-Hardshell kayakers often prefer to take out here, because rapids become more bony (rocky) ahead.
+Hardshell kayakers sometimes take out here, because rapids become more bony (rocky) ahead.
 Shasta Retreat and the first houses of Dunsmiur are just downstream on the left bank.

 7